ahmadhassanch/editable_table/html/readme.txt

 - Ability to delete row

 CELL MERGING
-- The selected cells will be merged, allowed only in top row
+- The selected cells will be merged.
+  The cell next to current one will be merged with current This will not be allowed in the resizing row.

 SAVE LOAD FUNCTIONALITY
 - Should be independent of resolution/zooming